AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

   This is a simple but powerful "monotonic memory allocator" of type \alib{monomem;TMonoAllocator}.
   As it name indicates, it allocates memory buffers and thus leads to high run-time performance, because it reduces heap allocation costs.
-  And even better: the allocated buffers remain allocated and are reused, when an expression is evaluated against a next scope.
+  And even better: the allocated buffers remain allocated and are reused when an expression is evaluated against a next scope.
 This usually reduces the need for memory allocations to zero, starting with the second evaluation.